MurdQ25/herb-database/CONTRIBUTING.md

 # Contributing to Herb Database 🌿 | tryherbals.com

-Thank you for helping build the **Herb Database** for [tryherbals.com](https://tryherbals.com)!
-This free, no-login project shares herb knowledge (500 herbs now, 30,000 someday) with vendor links to support sellers.
-Whether you know herbs or code, your contributions make tryherbals.com better for everyone.
+Thanks for helping the **Herb Database** at [tryherbals.com](https://tryherbals.com)!
+This free, no-login project shares herb knowledge (500 herbs now, 30,000 later) with links to buy herbs.
+Whether you love herbs or code, you can make tryherbals.com better.

-I'm Kathy.

 ## 📋 How Can I Help?

 ### Add Herbs
-Our data is in `herbs_1-500.csv`.
+Our list is in `herbs_1-500.csv`.
 Want to add or fix an herb?
-- **What’s Needed**: Each herb has:
+- **What Goes In**: Each herb needs:
   - Common Name (e.g., Ginger)
   - Scientific Name (e.g., *Zingiber officinale*)
   - Properties (e.g., Anti-inflammatory)